riversdark/riversdark.github.io/content/post/pest.md

 }
 ```

-And we'll also prepare a dict of fake parameters for the model for model
+And we'll also prepare a dict of fake model parameters for model
 soundness check.

 ```python